 1 or any interest, lot, parcel, site, unit, or plat in a subdivision.
 2 (48) Subdivision.
-The division of a lot, tract, or parcel of land into two or more lots, tracts, 3 or parcels or any adjustment to existing lot lines is considered a subdivision.
+The division of a lot, tract, or parcel of land into two or more lots, tracts 3 or parcels or any adjustment to existing lot lines is considered a subdivision.
 4 (i) Administrative subdivision.
-Subdivision of existing lots that yields no additional lots 5 for development, and involves no creation or extension of streets.
-This subdivision only involves 6 division, mergers, mergers and division, or adjustments of boundaries of existing lots.
+Subdivision of existing lots that yields no additional lot 5 for development, and involves no creation or extension of streets.
+This subdivision only involve 6 division, mergers, mergers and division, or adjustments of boundaries of existing lots.
 The process 7 by which an administrative officer or municipal planning board or commission reviews any 8 subdivision qualifying for this review is set forth in § 45-23-37.
 9 (ii) Minor subdivision.
-A subdivision creating nine (9) or fewer buildable lots where a 10 street extension or creation is required.
+A subdivision creating nine (9) or fewer buildable lots where 10 street extension or creation is required.
 A subdivision of an unlimited number of lots on an existing 11 improved public street also qualifies as a minor subdivision.
-The process by which a municipal 12 planning board, commission, technical review committee, and/or administrative officer reviews a 13 minor subdivision is set forth in § 45-23-38.
+The process by which a municipal 12 planning board, commission, technical review committee, and/or administrative officer reviews 13 minor subdivision is set forth in § 45-23-38.
 14 (iii) Major subdivision.
-A subdivision creating ten (10) or more buildable lots where a 15 street extension or street creation is required.
-The process by which a municipal planning board or 16 commission reviews any subdivision qualifying for this review under § 45-23-39.
+A subdivision creating ten (10) or more buildable lots where 15 street extension or street creation is required.
+The process by which a municipal planning board of 16 commission reviews any subdivision qualifying for this review under § 45-23-39.
 17 (49) Technical review committee.
 A committee or committees appointed by the 18 municipality for the purpose of reviewing, commenting, approving, and/or making 19 recommendations to the planning board or administrative officer, as set forth in this chapter.
 20 (50) Temporary improvement.
-Improvements built and maintained by a developer during 21 construction of a development project and prior to release of the improvement guarantee, but not 22 intended to be permanent.
+Improvements built and maintained by a developer during 21 construction of a development project and prior to release of the improvement guarantee, but no 22 intended to be permanent.
+23 (51) Vested rights.
+The right to initiate or continue the development of an approved project 24 for a specified period of time, under the regulations that were in effect at the time of approval, ever if, after the approval, the regulations change prior to the completion of the project.